Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 Through meticulous refinement and tinkering of your equipment, you gain unique abilities with shields. **While wielding a Shield**, you gain the following benefits:

 **Damage Reduction**
-When a creature you can see hits you *or* an ally within 5 feet of you with an attack roll, you can take a :rsc-r: **Reaction** to reduce the damage dealt equals your Proficiency Bonus.
+When a creature you can see hits you *or* an ally within 5 feet of you with an attack roll, you can take a :rsc-r: Reaction to reduce the damage dealt equals your Proficiency Bonus.

 **Shield Expert**
-A shield has the :weapon-prop-thrown: **Thrown (30/60)** property and has the Topple and Push Mastery property for you.
+A shield has the :weapon-prop-thrown: ^^Thrown (30/60)^^ property and has the Topple and Push Mastery property for you.
 You can only use one Mastery property per attack.
 Whether a Ranged attack with a shield hits or misses, the shield bounces back to you harmlessly.

 **Transforming Shield**
-As a :rsc-b: **Bonus Action**, while wielding both a shield and a melee weapon, you can combine the two, transforming the weapon.
-The melee weapon gains the :weapon-prop-two-handed: **Two-handed** property and deals extra damage the Shield's Damage on Hit.
+As a :rsc-b: Bonus Action, while wielding both a shield and a melee weapon, you can combine the two, transforming the weapon.
+The melee weapon gains the :weapon-prop-two-handed: ^^Two-handed^^ property and deals extra damage the equals to the Shield's damage die on hit.
 You lose the Shield's AC bonus in this form.

 You can take a :rsc-b: **Bonus Action** to end this transformation, reverting both the weapon and shield, to its original form.